btrask/stronglink/SECURITY.md

 - Check all math operations for possible overflow (possibly using compiler intrinsics)
 - Perform fuzz testing on inputs
 - Support socket activation
-- Create some sort of high level test suite
+- Create some sort of high level test suite (mostly end-to-end tests rather than unit tests)
-- Automated unit testing (maybe, mixed feelings)
 - Support Markdown parsing in a separate process with sandboxing
 - Do thorough error checking everywhere (currently only in some places)
 - Do parsing through a safe string wrapper/library (something like Nom...)